Nondango is NP-Complete: Reduction

-We can create a white stone by using a gadget in Figure \ref{fig2}.
-As the bottom-right stone is placed next to two consecutive black stones vertically, it must be white (otherwise there will be three consecutive black stones).
+We can create a circle that must be white in the solution by using a gadget represented in Figure \ref{fig2}.
+As the bottom-right circle is placed next to two vertically consecutive forced black circles, it must be white in the solution (otherwise there will be three consecutive black circles in the solution).
+Analogously, we call such circle a \textit{forced white circle}.